mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 Additionally, a `upnpserver` device has the following optional configuration parameters:

 * `filter`: when true, only list content that is playable on the renderer, default is `false`.

 * `sortcriteria`: Sort criteria for the titles in the selection list and when sending for playing to a renderer.
 The criteria are defined in UPnP sort criteria format, examples: `+dc:title`, `-dc:creator`, `+upnp:album`.
 Support for sort criteria will depend on the media server.
 The default is to sort ascending on title, `+dc:title`.

+* `browsedown`: When browse or search results in exactly one container entry, iteratively browse down until the result contains multiple container entries or at least one media entry.
+The default is `true`.

 A `upnprenderer` has the following optional configuration parameter: